chaoss/wg-evolution/metrics/Issues_Closed.md

 **Parameters:**
 * Period of time.
 Start and finish date of the period.
 Default: forever.
-    Period during which issues are considered.<br>
+    Period during which issues are considered.

 * Criteria for source code.
 Algorithm.
 Default: all issues are related to source code.